COVID19Tracking/cdc-comparison/README.md

 For that reason, we compare the CDC testing data to CTP data published on May 14 (which reflects May 13).
 For the positives/deaths data comparison, we use CTP data published on May 16.

+The main data file created in this repo and used for most plots and analyses is: https://github.com/COVID19Tracking/cdc-comparison/blob/master/merged_data_for_analysis.csv.